Dangiiwa/ShopWallet/README.md

 ### Support

-If you have problems or questions go to our Discord channel, we will then try to help you as quickly as possible: https://discord.com/invite/rFMnCG5MZ7
+If you have problems or questions email us at: sulab90@yahoo.com